danylohetmantsev/terraform-provider-secretsealer/README.md

-terraform-provider-sealedsecrets
+terraform-provider-secretsealer
 ================================

-A very barebones provider that exposes basic `sealedsecrets` functionality as a terraform data source.
+A very barebones provider that exposes basic `secretsealer` functionality as a terraform data source.

 ### Usage